 The simplest form of analysis in solid mechanics is linear static analysis.
 Here the deformations in the material are assumed to be small and Hooke’s law (or a linear relation between stress and strain) can be assumed.
-However, as the load increases, the material behavior (or otherwise stress-strain relationship) becomes nonlinear demonstrating effects like plasticity and creep.
+However, as the load increases, the material behavior (also known as the stress-strain relationship) becomes nonlinear, demonstrating effects like plasticity and creep.

-There are several types of nonlinearities like material, geometric, and boundary nonlinearities.
-Thin structures undergo large rotations and displacements in spite of the material satisfying Hooke’s law and these are known as geometric nonlinearities.
-Alternatively, when aspects of contact phenomenon are involved, nonlinearity exists in the boundary conditions (How to Set Up Boundary Conditions in your Simulation?).
-However, the most common type of nonlinearity is the material nonlinearity observed due to the nonlinearity in the stress-strain behavior.
+There are several types of nonlinearities, such as material, geometric, and boundary nonlinearities.
+Thin structures undergo large rotations and displacements in spite of the material satisfying Hooke’s law; these are known as geometric nonlinearities.
+Alternatively, when certain aspects of contact phenomenon are involved, nonlinearity exists in the boundary conditions (How to Set Up Boundary Conditions in your Simulation?).
+However, the most common type of nonlinearity is the material nonlinearity observed as a result of the nonlinearity in the stress-strain behavior.

-The most challenging problems are of course those involving a combination of the above-mentioned nonlinearities and possibly others.
-For example: In a car crash simulation, the displacements are large and the stress-strain behavior is nonlinear.
-Additionally, inertia and contact (with other bodies and self-contact) must be considered during the simulation.
+The most challenging problems are, of course, those involving a combination of the above-mentioned nonlinearities and possibly others.
+For example, in a car crash simulation, the displacements are large and the stress-strain behavior is nonlinear.
+Additionally, inertia and contact (for example, with other bodies and self-contact) must be considered during the simulation.

-Material nonlinearity is related to aspects of nonlinear elasticity and inelastic phenomenon like plasticity, creep etc. At small stresses, both materials follow a linear stress-strain behavior.
-Upon an increase in stress, the stress-strain relation is nonlinear but there is no distinction made between loading and unloading except for the sign in nonlinear elastic materials.
+Material nonlinearity is related to aspects of nonlinear elasticity and inelastic phenomenon like plasticity, creep, and others.
+At the point of small stresses, both materials follow a linear stress-strain behavior.
+Upon an increase in stress, the stress-strain relation is nonlinear, but there is no distinction made between loading and unloading, except for the sign in nonlinear elastic materials.
 Upon complete unloading, no residual strains are observed.

-In contrast, in elastoplastic materials, as the stress increases beyond a threshold (known as yield limit) the stress-strain behavior becomes nonlinear.
-Upon unloading, the elastoplastic material leads to a new branch of the stress-strain curve where the material behaves elastic again.
+In contrast, in elastoplastic materials, as the stress increases beyond a threshold (known as yield limit), the stress-strain behavior becomes increasingly nonlinear.
+Upon unloading, the elastoplastic material leads to a new branch of the stress-strain curve where the material behaves like elastic again.
 However, upon complete unloading, a residual strain (known as plastic strain) remains.
 This is described as plasticity behavior observed in the material.

-In reality, the curved part observed in elastoplastic materials is quite complicated and thus a number of approximations, known as hardening models, are made to describe this region.
+In reality, the curved part observed in elastoplastic materials is quite complicated.
+For this reason, a number of approximations—known as hardening models—are made to describe this region.
 There are several models that can be applied to large-scale simulations to replicate the plastic effect.
-The most common hardening rules are isotropic, kinematic and mixed.
-Over the decades, several complicated hardening rules and plasticity models have evolved.
-Nevertheless, it is important to understand the physical cause that leads to plasticity and this varies according to the material.
-For example, while in metals, it is the movement of dislocations; in polymers, it is due to chain rearrangements.
+The most common hardening rules are isotropic, kinematic, and mixed.
+Several complicated hardening rules and plasticity models have evolved over the recent decades.
+Nevertheless, it is important to understand the physical cause that leads to plasticity, and this varies according to the material.
+For example, when existing in metals, it is the movement of dislocations, while in polymers, it is due to chain rearrangements.

 In the presence of hardening, both the elastic and plastic strain continuously increase beyond the yield limit.
-Or in other words, the strains increase with increasing stresses but at a lower rate than below the yield limit.
-Alternatively, in the presence of softening effects, the strains continue to increase in spite of a decrease in stress.
-The difference between hardening and softening is as shown in Fig. 02.
+In other words, the strains increase corresponding with the increasing stresses but at a lower rate than below the yield limit.
+Surprisingly, in the presence of softening effects, the strains still continue to increase in spite of a decrease in stress.
+The difference between hardening and softening is illustrated in Figure 2.

-As shown in Fig. 02, strain hardening is shown through a linear hardening model where strains increase with increasing stresses (though at a lower rate than below the yield point).
-In contrast, strain softening shows that strains continue to increase in spite of decreasing stresses.
+As shown in Figure 2, strain hardening is demonstrated through a linear hardening model where strains increase with increasing stresses—though at a lower rate than below the yield point.
+In contrast, strain softening shows that strains continue to increase even when stresses are decreasing.

 Important Terms in Plasticity

-Consider a ductile material being subjected to an uniaxial tensile loading.
-As shown in Fig. 03, as the load increases from Pt.
-1 and up to Pt.
-2, the material behaves elastically.
-In other words, upon unloading, it follows the same stress-strain curve it followed during loading.
+Consider a ductile material being subjected to a uniaxial tensile loading.
+As shown in Figure 3, as the load increases from Pt.
+1 to Pt.
+2, the material behaves in an elastic manner.
+In other words, upon unloading, the material follows the same stress-strain curve it followed during loading.

 However, upon loading beyond Pt.
 2, the material no longer behaves elastically.
-Or otherwise, upon unloading follows a different path.
+In other words, it follows a different path upon unloading.
 This is shown as unloading from Pt.
-4. This point at which the material becomes inelastic is termed as “Yield Point” and the corresponding stress as “Yield Stress”.
+4. The point at which the material becomes inelastic is termed as the “Yield Point” and the corresponding stress as “Yield Stress”.

-At any point, the stress is a symmetric 2nd order tensor or represented through a symmetric matrix.
+At any point, the stress is a symmetric second-order tensor or is represented by a symmetric matrix.
 This implies that there are six independent values.
 These stresses are defined in the global coordinate system.
 Now, if a different coordinate system is selected, the stresses need to be transformed using a transformation matrix.

 If a transformation matrix is defined such that resulting stress matrix is diagonal, then the diagonal elements are the principal stresses.
 The three columns define the three vectors that form the new coordinate system.

-The physical meaning is that the three planes to which these three vectors are normals are only subject to tensile loading (& not shear).
-The tensile loads on the three planes are given by the three principal stresses.
+The physical meaning is that the three planes on which these three vectors are normals are only subject to tensile loading—and not shear.
+The tensile loads on the three planes are provided by the three principal stresses.

-As we already discussed, the stress tensor has six independent values.
-But as seen above there is only one yield stress value obtained for a material.
-So the question is how to choose which stress value that needs to be compared with the yield stress to determine if the material has yielded.
+As we have already discussed, the stress tensor has six independent values.
+But as previously demonstrated, there is only one yield stress value obtained for a material.
+The question now becomes how to choose which stress value needs to be compared with the yield stress to determine if the material has yielded.

-The case of uniaxial tensile loading was simple.
-This can be treated as a one-dimensional problem and only the stress along the axis of loading can be considered for comparison.
-But this does not hold true in a general case.
+In this case, the uniaxial tensile loading was simple and can be treated as a one-dimensional problem.
+In this instance, only the stress along the axis of loading can be considered for comparison, but this does not hold true in a general case.

-There are several criteria, available in literature, that can be used as a comparison with the yield stress.
-SimScale uses von Mises yield condition.
-The von Mises stress can be expressed in terms of the stress tensor components as
+There are several criteria—which are available in literature—that can be used as a comparison with the yield stress.
+SimScale uses the von Mises yield condition.
+The von Mises stress can be expressed in terms of the stress tensor components as:

 This von Mises stress is used as a comparison to check if the material has yielded.
 If the von Mises stress is larger than the yield stress, then the material can be said to have yielded.